kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### Interaction with Basic Policy

 For pod groups using the `Basic` policy, the Workload Scheduling Cycle is optional.
-In the `Beta` timeframe, we may opportunistically apply this cycle to `Basic` pod groups to leverage the batching performance benefits, but the "all-or-nothing" (`minCount`) checks will be skipped; i.e., we will try to schedule as many pods from such PodGroup as possible.
+In the `Beta` timeframe, this cycle will be applied to `Basic` pod groups to leverage the batching performance benefits, but the "all-or-nothing" (`minCount`) checks will be skipped; i.e., we will try to schedule as many pods from such PodGroup as possible.